davidwl/AppLaunchpad/docs/backup/web-component-to-be-used-in-expert-page.md

 })();
 ```

-From main Luigi Web Component we are using 4 times this web component using these html tags:
+From main AppLaunchpad Web Component we are using 4 times this web component using these html tags:

 ```javascript
 <fundamental-input id="dialogUrl" defaultValue="/home/table"     label="Insert url to be displayed" width="250px" labelWidth="160px"/>